How to complain

 See ebm-first — a comprehensive resource of what alternative health practitioners might not tell you

-Also check our website to see what complaints have already been made.
+Also check our News and Results pages to see what complaints we have already made.

 Find out who is making the claims